fb pixel

 Contact us and learn more about the best opiate treatment options available!

-Waismann Method Medically Supervised Opioid Withdrawal Treatment Benefits:
+Why Choose Waismann Method for Medically Supervised Opioid Withdrawal Treatment?

-WARNING: If the following components are not available, it is not the WAISMANN CLINIC™.
+WARNING: If the following components are not part of the program, it is not WAISMANN CLINIC™:

 Included in the Opiate Detox Program: